Automated Deep Learning: Neural Architecture Search Is Not the End: Introduction

-This work is an extension of the broadly scoped AutonoML review~\cite{kedziora2020autonoml} with an in-depth focus on the newly popularized topic of AutoDL.
-While there are many surveys in this sphere\footnote{One of the authors maintains a publicly accessible curated list of AutoDL resources at: \url{https://github.com/D-X-Y/Awesome-AutoDL}}~\cite{elsken2019neural,feurer2019hyperparameter,wistuba2019survey,yu2020hyper,ren2021comprehensive}, most focus on deep analysis within one or two sub-domains of AutoDL.
+This work is an extension of the broadly scoped AutonoML review~\citep{kedziora2020autonoml} with an in-depth focus on the newly popularized topic of AutoDL.
+While there are many surveys in this sphere~\citep{elsken2019neural,feurer2019hyperparameter,wistuba2019survey,yu2020hyper,ren2021comprehensive}, most focus on deep analysis within one or two sub-domains of AutoDL.
 In contrast, we examine research along the entirety of DL workflow -- if it exists -- and try to assess, as of 2021, what the present role of AutoDL is and where its evolution is leading.
 We first provide an overview of AutoDL in \Secref{sec:autodl-overview}, introducing several fundamental concepts.
-Then, partitioning major AutoDL research into sections inspired by a DL workflow, as per \Figref{fig:what-is-autodl}, we explore automation for: task management (\Secref{sec:auto-translate-context}), data preparation (\Secref{sec:auto-data-prepare}), neural architecture design (\Secref{sec:nas}), hyperparameter selection (\Secref{sec:hpo}), model deployment (\Secref{sec:deploy}), and online maintenance (\Secref{sec:maintenance}).
+Then, partitioning major AutoDL research into sections inspired by a DL workflow, as per \Figref{fig:what-is-autodl}, we explore automation for: task management (\Secref{sec:auto-translate-context}), data preparation (\Secref{sec:auto-date-prepare}), neural architecture design (\Secref{sec:nas}), hyperparameter selection (\Secref{sec:hpo}), model deployment (\Secref{sec:deploy}), and online maintenance (\Secref{sec:maintenance}).

 Crucially, a major component of this review is a reaction to the sheer quantity of publications in the space of AutoDL; we aim to provide summary assessments of surveyed AutoDL algorithms/research in terms of ten carefully designed criteria, not just accuracy alone.
 These are introduced in \Secref{sec:criteria-intro} and form an evaluative framework for overviews within every aforementioned section, as well as, in \Secref{sec:criteria}, a final critical discussion around the entire field of AutoDL.